2022 FIBA Asia Cup: Qualification

 The qualification started on 23 February 2018.
 Teams that did not manage to advance to the 2019 FIBA Basketball World Cup qualification and the teams that did not participate in it played in the first round of the pre-qualifiers.
 Pre-qualifiers were held in the western and eastern regions to determine the eight teams who will join the 16 teams that participated in the 2017 FIBA Asia Cup.
 Below is the list of qualified teams to the 2022 FIBA Asia Cup.
 Indonesia qualified by virtue of being confirmed as host on 18 December 2020, although they have entered the qualification process prior to the confirmation of their hosting.

 Qualified teams

 Draw

 The draw was scheduled to take place on 8 December 2021, but was postponed due to COVID-19 pandemic-related travel restrictions by Indonesia.
 The draw took place on 18 February 2022.

 Seeding

-The seeding was announced on 15 February 2022.
-Indonesia had the right to choose their group.
+The seeding was announced on 15 February 2022 and was based on the FIBA World Rankings of December 2021.
+Hosts Indonesia had the right to choose their group before the remaining Pot 4 teams were drawn.